Deviation inequalities for Banach space valued martingales differences sequences and random field: Introduction and main results

 \section{Introduction and main results}

-Probability inequalities play an important role in the study of properties of partial sums of random variables.
+Deviation inequalities play an important role in the study of properties of partial sums of random variables.
 A particular attention has been given to martingales.
 In Burkholder's paper \cite{MR0365692}, distribution function inequalities for maximum of martingales are established, and moment inequalities are derived from them.
 Sharp results has been obtained for martingales with bounded increments \cite{MR0144363,MR0221571}.
 When the increments of the considered martingale are unbounded but square integrable, it is possible to control the tail function of the martingale by that of the increments and of the sum of conditional variances, like in \cite{MR0365692,MR736144,MR1681153,MR3005732,MR3311214}.
 When the tail of increments have a polynomial decay, it seems that Nagaev's inequality \cite{MR2021875} gives the most satisfactory results.
-However, the involved martingales have to be square integrable.
-A natural question is thus the extension to martingales with a finite moment of order $p\in (1,2)$, which is the main motivation of this note.
+It states the following: for any positive $q$, there exists a constant $C(q)$ such that if $\pr{S_n}_{n\geq 1}$ is a martingale defined on a probability space $\pr{\Omega,\mathcal F,\PP}$ and $X_i:=S_i-S_{i-1}$, then

+The constant $C(q)$ is of order $e^{e^q }$.
+The result (without the absolute valued in the left hand side of \eqref{eq:Nagaev}) holds for supermartingales.
+There are three possibilities of improvement of the version of Nagaev's result for martingales: \begin{itemize} \item the result can only be used for square integrable martingales.
+One can wonder whether a similar inequality as \eqref{eq:Nagaev} holds when $X_i\in\mathbb L^p$ where $1<p<2$. \item In \cite{MR2021875}, the real valued case is considered, and the proof suggests that the extension to the Banach valued case is challenging. \item Finally, the improvement of the constant $C(q)$ is also of interest. \end{itemize}

+Let us explain the idea of proof of an extension of \eqref{eq:Nagaev} (see Theorem~\ref{thm:deviation_inequality_non_stationary_martingale_diff}) in the real valued case, with square integrability.
+Define